 “Win!
 Get over here!”
 I laughed.

-Winona glared at us and cautiously checked her surroundings before she walked over, head ducked, body close to the ground.
-The fur on the back of her neck was frizzy.
+Winona glared at us and checked her surroundings before she walked over, head ducked, body close to the ground.
+The fur on the back of her neck was frizzy and her ears were pressed against her head.
 She looked at me and the hound.
-We seemed like best friends, jumping up and down together, making noises.
+We seemed like best friends, jumping up and down together.

 I stopped, tongue dangling out.
 The hound did the same.
 I looked over at Winona, so did she.
 Her ears swung when she turned her head.